Sulla: First march on Rome

 Speaking to the men, Sulla complained to them of the outrageous behaviour of Marius and Sulpicius.
 He hinted to them that Marius would find other men to fight Mithridates, forcing them to give up opportunities to plunder the East, claims which were "surely false".
 The troops were willing to follow Sulla to Rome; his officers, however, realised Sulla's plans and deserted him (except his quaestor and kinsman, almost certainly Lucius Licinius Lucullus).
-They then killed Marcus Gratidius, one of Marius' legates, when Gratidius attempted to effect the transfer of command.
+They then killed Marcus Gratidius, one of Marius's legates, when Gratidius attempted to effect the transfer of command.

 When the march on Rome started, the Senate and people were appalled.
 The Senate immediately sent an embassy demanding an explanation for his seeming march on the fatherland, to which Sulla responded boldly, saying that he was freeing it from tyrants.
-Without troops defending Rome itself, Sulla entered the city; once there, however, his men were pelted with stones from the rooftops by common people.
-Almost breaking before Marius' makeshift forces, Sulla then stationed troops all over the city before summoning the Senate and inducing it to outlaw Marius, Marius' son, Sulpicius, and nine others.
+Rome having no troops to defend itself, Sulla entered the city; once there, however, his men were pelted with stones from the rooftops by common people.
+Almost breaking before Marius's makeshift forces, Sulla then stationed troops all over the city before summoning the Senate and inducing it to outlaw Marius, Marius's son, Sulpicius, and nine others.
 He then reinforced this decision by legislation, retroactively justifying his illegal march on the city and stripping the twelve outlaws of their Roman citizenship.
 Of the twelve outlaws, only Sulpicius was killed after being betrayed by a slave.
 Marius and his son, along with some others, escaped to Africa.